ldwhite/PairsTrading/README.md

 <img src= "https://github.com/ldwhite/PairsTrading/blob/main/images/cointegration.png" style = "width:80%" />
 </p>

 The next item on the agenda is confirming that the ratio of the stock pairs we have chosen is fluctuating around a stationary value.
 If the pair is fluctuating around a stationary value, then we can use that to execute trades: buying or selling the ratio when the pair has deviated a sufficient distance from that stationary value, with the expectation from historical data that it will eventually revert to the mean value.
 To determine this, we use cointegration.
-The function as written at the end of this snippet of code isn't strictly speaking necessary but it is a nice way of printing the pvalues and the significance of the P-value of the cointegration.
+The function as written at the end of this snippet of code isn't strictly speaking necessary but it is a nice way of printing the p-values and the significance of the p-value of the cointegration.

 ## Buy and Sell Signals